Mindustry

-Mindustry is a free and open-source real-time strategy, factory management, and tower defense game developed and published by Anuken under the GNU General Public License v3.
-It is available for Windows, MacOS, Linux, Android and iOS, where it can be bought on platforms like Steam, iOS App Store or downloaded for free from its author.
+Mindustry is a free and open-source real-time strategy, factory management, and tower defense game developed and published by Anuken (Note: The developer of the game officially goes by "Anuke"; however, he uses "Anuken" when "Anuke" is not available.) under the GNU General Public License v3.
+It is available for Windows, macOS, Linux, Android and iOS, where it can be downloaded for free from its author.
+It can also be bought on Steam and the Apple App Store.
 As an open-source game, players can mod the game and its client without restriction, and it has no advertisements or in-app purchases; development is supported by donations.